rajinder-yadav/tscli/README.md

 </head>
 ```

-## Create a NodeJS JavaScript project
+## Create a Node.js JavaScript project

-If you want to develop in plain JavaScript, or develop a ES6 NodeJS based project, this is now supported.
+If you want to develop in plain JavaScript, or develop a ES6 Node.js based project, this is now supported.
 It's also good for quickly testing out code and not getting slowed down by the compile step.

-You will need the latest version of NodeJS for ES6 and beyond support, otherwise plain JavaScript will continue to work.
+You will need the latest version of Node.js for ES6 and beyond support, otherwise plain JavaScript will continue to work.

 ```sh
 cli new demo --type js